Their neighbour was arrested on terrorism charges. This is how the 'typical American community' reacted

 There was 9/11, which he'd watched on television from a golf resort in Florida.
 There were TV shows and movies, which were "always negative, like, we got to kill all the infidels and all that stuff".

-George had voted for Donald Trump for the same reason he voted for Barack Obama -"not a politician"- and had not always known what to think when he heard Trump say things like "I think Islam hates us."
+Biscan had voted for Donald Trump for the same reason he voted for Barack Obama -"not a politician"- and had not always known what to think when he heard Trump say things like "I think Islam hates us".

 He'd regularly worked and played on softball teams with African Americans and Latinos at Inland Steel, and his old subdivision had Croatian and Serbian immigrants.
-He'd never known any Muslims until he realised he did - Maria.
+He'd never known any Muslims until he realised he did - Taheb.

 He conjured the few times he'd chatted with her through a car window.
 He remembered her saying she worked off Exit 11.
 He noticed that she wore a name tag, and the headscarf.
 He thought she was a single mum.
-He remembered seeing her son a few times, speeding past the pool down Horseshoe Creek Lane, all of which led George to another thought, that her son was "just a hotheaded kid talking big whose life is now ruined over some stupid thing he never was going to get away with anyway".
+He remembered seeing her son a few times, speeding past the pool down Horseshoe Creek Lane, all of which led Biscan to another thought, that her son was "just a hotheaded kid talking big whose life is now ruined over some stupid thing he never was going to get away with anyway".

 As he toggled between these thoughts, he began to worry about whether his neighbours were as fair-minded as he considered himself to be.
-He started making a point of passing by Maria's house when he was out walking his dog.
+He started making a point of passing by Taheb's house when he was out walking his dog.
 He checked her front door and the siding to make sure "some yahoo" hadn't painted it with graffiti.
 He eyed the windows to make sure "some yo-yo" hadn't thrown a brick.

-Down the street, Jeff LaMore, who had been on his back patio grilling when the helicopters appeared, found his initial alarm mollified as he read the criminal complaint describing how Maria's son had used code words like "potato" for grenades and "spicy pepper" for an AT-4, and ended some messages with "lol."
+Down the street, Jeff LaMore, who had been on his back patio grilling when the helicopters appeared, found his initial alarm mollified as he read the criminal complaint describing how Taheb's son had used code words like "potato" for grenades and "spicy pepper" for an AT-4, and ended some messages with "lol".
 It seemed to him a version of juvenile delinquency.

 "I just know when I was 21, I did some really dumb s---.
 Like speeding, or drinking and driving, or getting radicalised by Islam," he joked.

 He was 44 and had moved with his wife, Jamie, and their daughter to Saddlebrook for the good public schools and affordable square footage.
-They liked to say that their section of Walking Horse Trail was the "secret liberal society," home to those who embraced the idea of a changing South.
-In a precinct where Trump won with 65 percent of the vote, they assumed Saddlebrook had Trump-supporting homeowners who felt differently, perhaps emboldened.
+They liked to say that their section of Walking Horse Trail was the "secret liberal society", home to those who embraced the idea of a changing South.
+In a precinct where Trump won with 65 per cent of the vote, they assumed Saddlebrook had Trump-supporting homeowners who felt differently, perhaps emboldened.

-"If anyone is going to show their ignorance, it's going to be now," Jeff recalled thinking.
+"If anyone is going to show their ignorance, it's going to be now," LaMore recalled thinking.

-Jamie remembered a conversation with a parent from a different neighbourhood who said he had dealt with "these people" before, referring to Muslims.
-She heard a neighbour complain that Saddlebrook was turning into "another Saybrook," a reference to a nearby subdivision that she said was almost completely non-white.
+Jamie LaMore remembered a conversation with a parent from a different neighbourhood who said he had dealt with "these people" before, referring to Muslims.
+She heard a neighbour complain that Saddlebrook was turning into "another Saybrook", a reference to a nearby subdivision that she said was almost completely non-white.

-Jeff felt increasingly self-aware that he was a "big, bald white guy who drives a truck in Forsyth County," as he put it, and that people must assume he supported Trump.
-In fact, he had reached the point where he was no longer simply repulsed by what he considered the president's divisive, racist and dishonest character; he was repulsed by people who tolerated it.
+LaMore felt increasingly self-aware that he was a "big, bald white guy who drives a truck in Forsyth County". as he put it, and that people must assume he supported Trump.
+In fact, he had reached the point where he was no longer simply repulsed by what he considered the President's divisive, racist and dishonest character; he was repulsed by people who tolerated it.

 "It's gotten to where, well, I judge you now," he said.